onemoonsci/nmrfxprocessordocs/pages/02.gui/01.menus/docs.md

 Align Spectra

 :    Adjust the referencing so spectra are aligned with each other.
 Alignment happens between spectra that are displayed in the same window.
 They can be in separate charts within the window, or multiple datasets within a single chart.
 Alignment occurs only between the dataset dimensions on the x and y axes (not planes).
 Alignment is done by peak picking the spectra (if peak picking has not already been done) and adjusting the referencing such that the distance between nearby peaks is minimized.
 The first dataset of the active chart is the target dataset.
 Other datasets are aligned to that dataset.
 Dataset parameter files are written to save the new referencing.
+This process (in current implementation) can be slow if there are a lot of peaks.
+Because of this it's a good idea to have the window display zoomed in somewhat.

 ### View